corey-schneider/team-12/README.md

 <a name="intro"></a>
 ### Introduction
 The idea of this project is to enhance a system for an existing database by adding a rating system.
-The system is a food delivery service to campus for students and falculty.
+The system is a food delivery service to campus for students and faculty.
 This rating system will allow users to leave ratings for both the restaurants and the delivery drivers.

 <hr>